June 01, 2023

 More

-BFA Dancers to Perform in California
+ASU BFA Dancers to Perform at National Dance Festival

 By Hazel Scott Alabama State University’s BFA dancers are travelling to Long Beach, California on May 26-28 to perform in the American College Dance Association’s (ACDA) National College Dance Festival at the Richard and Karen Carpenter Performing Arts Center.
 The BFA dancers will join 34 colleges and universities from around the country in celebration of